 “How’d this one get out?” asked one of the guards stationed at an entrance.

-The guard leading me answered, “Don’t know but he wasn’t very bright running out in broad daylight”.
-Then he bellowed a laugh and we stopped for a moment so they could laugh together.
+The guard leading me answered, “Don’t know but he wasn’t very bright running out in broad daylight.”
+He bellowed a laugh and we stopped for a moment so they could laugh together.

-A voice came from my right ear, “Hey kid, now’s your chance.”
+A familiar electronic voice whispered in my right ear, “Hey kid, now’s your chance.”
 It was Akiko.
 I was too angry to reply though.
 What happened to ‘I’ll look out for you’?
 She sold me like live bait!

 Akiko spoke again, “the longer you wait the longer you stay there.”